bomanaps/lean-quickstart/README.md

    - Use whitespace-separated node names (e.g., `"zeam_0 ream_0"`) to run multiple specific nodes

    The client is provided this input so as to parse the correct node configuration to startup the node.
 5. `--validatorConfig` is the path to specify your nodes `validator-config.yaml`, `validators.yaml` (for which `--node` is still the node key to index) if your node is not a bootnode.
-3. `--generateGenesis` force regeneration of genesis files (`validators.yaml`, `nodes.yaml`, and `.key` files) from `validator-config.yaml`
-4. `--popupTerminal` if you want to pop out new terminals to run the nodes, opens gnome terminals
-5. `--node` specify which node you want to run, use `all` to run all the nodes in a single go, otherwise you may specify which node you want to run from `validator_config.yaml`.
-  The client is provided this input so as to parse the correct node configuration to startup the node.
-6. `--validatorConfig` is the path to specify your nodes `validator_config.yaml`, `validators.yaml` (for which `--node` is still the node key to index) if your node is not a bootnode.
    If unspecified it assumes value of `genesis_bootnode` which is to say that your node config is to be picked from `genesis` folder with `--node` as the node key index.
    This value is further provided to the client so that they can parse the correct config information.

 ## Genesis Generator